When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically represented in three locations:

 In the Cash Flow statement

 The Change in Short-Term Debt line in the Cash Flow statement shows the cash coming in from funding you've received during that period, minus payments you've made.
-Short-term debt is the portion of financing that will be paid back within the current 12 months.
+Short-term debt is the portion of financing that will be paid back within the next 12 months.
 For more on this subject, read What is the difference between short-term and long-term debt?

-The Change in Long-Term Debt line shows the cash coming in from funding you've received during that period, minus any payments you've made.
+The Change in Long-Term Debt line shows the cash from funding you've received during that period, minus any payments you've made.
 Long-term debt is the portion of financing that will be paid back after the current 12-month period.

-Interest being paid on the debt is not included on the Cash Flow statement, since it is already factored into your Profit and Loss.
+Interest being paid on the debt is not included on the Cash Flow statement since it is already factored into your Profit and Loss.

-The example above shows you how the changes in short-term and long-term debt are reflected in the cash flow statement.
+The example above shows how the changes in short-term and long-term debt are reflected in the cash flow statement.
 To keep things simple, we'll assume all the loans shown here have 0% interest.

 - In the first month, we add a short-term loan of $12,000.
 This loan will be paid back within 12 months, so it appears as a change in short-term debt only.